deohs/r_onramp/r_data_types_language_basics.md

 ## Accessing Data Elements: Indexing

-Data are accessed though "indexing."
-There are several methods of [indexing in R](https://cran.r-project.org/doc/manuals/R-lang.html#Indexing) worth becoming familiar with.
-Today, we'll stick to two.
+Data are accessed though ["indexing."](https://cran.r-project.org/doc/manuals/R-lang.html#Indexing) Today, we'll learn two primary methods.

-Take our matrix example earlier, `mat`.
-As with many languages you can access data in a matrix by position using single brackets, `[`.
+Using our matrix example, `mat`, you can access data in the matrix by position using single brackets, `[`.

 ```r